briansalazar-tech/100DaysofCode-Space-Invaders-Clone/README.md

 # 100DaysofCode-Space-Invaders-Clone
 Day 95 of the 100 Days of Code course.
 Day 95's goal was to create a clone of the Space Invaders video game.

 The program is split up into to five different files.
+If you want to see some screenshots of the program, there are a few saved under the screenshots folder.
 - Aliens.py
 - Laser.py
 - Main.py